 |Servings: 8 to 10|

 |Total Carbohydrate 57g||21%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This fresh apricot pie recipe takes advantage of the summer's bounty.
 Apricot harvest season in the United States is from June to mid-August depending on the variety and location where grown.
 So grab your bushel of apricots and make this simple-but-luscious dessert.
 You can start with store-bought pie crust dough to speed things, up or make your own.

 Apricots have such tender skin and are such a fragile fruit, there really is no need to blanch and peel them.
 Just cut in half along the seam line and pit them.
 You don't even have to slice the apricots for this recipe.

-- 1/2 cup plus 1 teaspoon granulated white sugar (divided)
+1/2 cup plus 1 teaspoon granulated sugar, divided

 Gather the ingredients.